MetaluNet/Fraise/README.md

 Fraise relies on two externals, which bring functionalities that are not (yet) supported by Pd natively:

--	ggee/shell, or motex/system on Windows, to allow execution of a batch file
+-	ggee/shell, or motex/system on Windows, to allow Pd to run the compiler
 -	comport, to access USB serial devices

 These externals are included in the Fraise distribution for most platforms, so you shouldn't have to install anything.